 The Schwan’s Man

 One early evening when I was preparing dinner, my husband John nonchalantly walked into the house carrying a half-gallon container of Schwan’s ice cream.
 When I saw him, I immediately grilled him about where he had gotten the ice cream and begged, “Tell me you didn’t buy that!”
 He looked at me with absolute confusion and hesitantly said, “No… I didn’t buy it, the Schwan’s man gave it to me.”
 He then went on to explain that he had been outside talking to the neighbors across the street when a Schwan’s ice cream truck pulled up and the salesman got out and introduced himself.
 Our neighbor greeted him and asked if he had any samples of ice cream.
-At that request, the Schwan’s man reached into his truck and gladly handed them each a half-gallon of ice cream to sample.
+At that request, the Schwan’s man reached into his truck and gladly handed each of them a half-gallon of ice cream to sample.

 With this information, I exclaimed, “Oh no, that’s even worse!”
 I stopped chopping the vegetables for our salad and frantically ran to the front door, still holding my chopping knife and looked out the door in both directions for the Schwan’s man.
 When I spotted him, I informed John that he would just have to return the ice cream to the Schwan’s man and kindly tell him that we are not interested in any of his products.
 John looked at me like I was crazy.
 Seeing my husband’s worried look, I put the chopping knife down and calmly tried to explain to him that Schwan’s ice cream salesmen are relentless in their pursuit to sell overpriced ice cream.
 I complained, “Now that salesman will be hounding me to buy his products!
 Don’t you know they stalk their victims until they give in and buy all kinds of food they don’t need and can’t afford.”
 I then explained to him that my friend Paul had made the mistake of accepting a free container of ice cream from a Schwan’s man and afterwards that salesman pestered him for weeks until he finally broke down and bought something.
 My husband just shook his head and chuckled, ignoring my demand to return the ice cream and dismissed my ranting, figuring it had been a long week juggling our two kids and trying to work from home.